Developer-lfierro743/Improved-Project-EaglecraftY-v.0.0-Pre-Developement/Readme.md

 # bad news:
 today marks a new bad era some developers of on a group chat for the development team of EaglecraftY is making toxic stuff,hate,etc on discord

+it makes the game so delayed and it impossible to complete it!!!